jhracho/irishfitness/README.md

    - Update fitness goals, residence location, and other profile information

 ## About the Webscraper
 Irish Fitness utilizes a webscraper to retrieve nutritional data from daily dining hall menus.
 This runs via a cronjob at the start of every day.
 It is coded with Python's Selenium library and uses a headless version of Firefox.
+The scraper compiles the data into a .csv file for each dining hall.
+These .csv files are read by a PHP script that runs SQL queries to update the database for each food item.
+If a food is being offered, a boolean column is updated from 0 to 1.
+If a food is not in the database, it will be added.

 ## Further Development
 - Due to our webapp being hosted on a Notre Dame server, it can only be accessed from the Notre Dame network.
 We could spin up MySQL and Apache servers for this website to be run independently.